anoopsarkar/compilers-class/faq.md

 ### Email policy

-* We will be using the discussion board on [Coursys](http://courses.cs.sfu.ca) for all discussions.
-For homeworks, exams, or other clarification emails do not email me (the instructor) or the TA directly.
+* We will be using the discussion board on [Coursys](http://courses.cs.sfu.ca) for **all** discussions.
+For homeworks, exams, or other clarification emails **do not** email me (the instructor) or the TA(s) directly.
+* Do not email the TAs directly under any circumstance.
-* If you email the instructor or TA directly then use your SFU email address to send the email (do not use any other provider), and use <code>cmpt379:</code> as the prefix in your subject line.
+* If you email the instructor directly for personal matters that are inappropriate for the discussion board, use your SFU email address to send the email (do not use any other provider), and use <code>cmpt379:</code> as the prefix in your subject line.
 * Before you email or post to the discussion board **read this FAQ**.

 ### Grading